When are the eligibility dates for 2023?

-All works must have been first published, performed, screened or broadcast and made publicly available between 1 October 2020 and 30 September 2021 inclusive, with the exception of entries for the Indigenous Writers’ Prize.
+All works must have been first published, performed, screened or broadcast and made publicly available between 1 October 2021 and 30 September 2022 inclusive, except for entries for the NSW Premier's Translation Prize.

 Do you have to be a NSW-based author to nominate works for the NSW Premier’s Literary Awards?

 No. The awards are open to all Australian citizens and permanent residents.